Your browser is not supported or outdated so some features of the site might not be available.

 See our review

-If you're on a tighter budget or are just getting into photography, getting an entry-level camera like the Nikon D5600, or finding any other used DSLR, is a great way to get started.
-This model is built around a great APS-C sensor with impressive dynamic range for those trickier high-contrast landscapes.
-Like the Canon EOS 90D, it's got an excellent battery life and great ergonomics, along with simple, intuitive controls that make it a great choice for beginners.
+If you're on a tighter budget or you're just getting into photography, opting for a budget camera like the Canon EOS Rebel SL3/250D or another older used DSLR is a great way to get started.
+This model has an excellent 24-megapixel APS-C sensor with impressive dynamic range.
+Like the Canon EOS 90D, it has an excellent battery life, great ergonomics, and simple, intuitive controls, making it a great choice for beginners.
+While it isn't as portable as mirrorless options, it's also one of the most portable DSLRs around.

-A budget mirrorless option like the Canon EOS M50 Mark II can be a good choice if you're just starting.
-However, while it's more portable, it has a significantly shorter battery life, and lens options are more limited.
-The D5600, on the other hand, has a long line of DSLR lens options, so you can easily step up your landscape game as your skill level increases.
+A budget mirrorless option like the Canon EOS R50 is a great alternative if you'd prefer a more portable camera.
+However, it has a much shorter battery life, and lens options for Canon's RF mount are more limited.
+The SL3, on the other hand, has a long line of DSLR lenses to choose from, including more affordable options, so you can easily step up your landscape game as your skill level increases.

 See our review